navneetchauhan1988/AzureSentinel/Instructions/Lab 3 : Threat detection and Incident Management.md

   2. Tips :

    ```
-   Prerequiste : Azure Secuirty Center Data connector and ASC Analytics Rule which is already performed by you in previous challenges.
-In case
+   Prerequiste : Azure Secuirty Center Data connector and ASC Analytics Rule.
-   you have not completed previous challenges , complete them first.
+   You have completed these prerequisted  already as you have  performed challenges in previous labs .
+   if not, complete challenges from previous labs first.

    Use following URL to  simulate SQL Injection attack :  https://azure.microsoft.com/en-us/resources/templates/101-sql-injection-attack-prevention/
    ```